empathicqubit/vscode-cc65-debugger/README.md

 VICE executables.
 You'll probably need this on Windows.
 If this is omitted then it will look on the system PATH.
 - **cc65.preferX64OverX64sc**: Set to true to use x64, which is not recommended.
+- **cc65.runAhead**: When hitting a breakpoint, step ahead by one frame so that any screen updates that may have been made become visible immediately.

 You may have some problems with `autostart-warp` working correctly.
 The way VICE detects this may be to blame.
 To turn it off, just add `+warp` and